-In Year 2 and 3, our advertising creativity papers help you develop a professional advertising portfolio you can use to apply for work as a copywriter, art director and other roles in an ad agency.
+In Year 2 and 3, our advertising and brand creativity courses help you develop a professional advertising portfolio you can use to apply for work as a copywriter, art director and other roles in an ad agency.
 You collaborate with your classmates on advertising briefs, writing and designing ads for real products and clients.